edubart/nelua-lang/docs/pages/draft.md

 ### Variable arguments

-Variable arguments functions can be implemented as lazy functions, the syntax is like in Lua using the `...`, and can be used to forward to another variable argument function:
+Variable arguments functions can be implemented as poly functions, the syntax is like in Lua using the `...`, and can be used to forward to another variable argument function:

 ```nelua